unicaf/moodle-block_course_contacts/README.txt

 Changelog
 **********
+v3.9 - Remove old/unused references to emails and quickmail.
+Apply fixes for identified issues and pull requests
-v3.5.0.1 - Add Privacy API
-v3.2 - Add missing capability language strings (thanks SK-Unikent)
-       Add profile description as a display option
+	Thanks to mkpelletier, VladimirSavitchi, bel-omahoney, bradnielsen2981 and others With apologies for the large gap between reviews and updates! v3.5.0.1 - Add Privacy API v3.2 - Add missing capability language strings (thanks SK-Unikent) Add profile description as a display option